-And speaking of daughters, this tocino de chivo (salted goat meat) is a recipe that has been passed in my family all the way from my great-grandmother.
+This tocino de chivo (salted goat meat) is a recipe that has been passed in my family all the way from my great-grandmother.

 Well before the internet existed, or people bought cookbooks, girls (and how sad it was nearly always girls), learned how to cook by their mom/grandma/aunt's sides from a very young age.
 Not only did girls assist in the kitchen, observing how mami did things, they learned about life and womanhood in between cooking lessons.

+The kitchen was women's dominion in my grandma's days; and in between shucking corn, shelling beans and grinding coffee, girls learned how to survive the tough road ahead of them.
 When I was invited by BonAppetit.com's new “Out of the Kitchen” series to share the significance of relationship in the kitchen it brought my grandmother's kitchen to my mind, and my effort to create memories for my own child that reflect my love and respect for food and cooking.

 Want to know how to build a successful restaurant?
 Check out BonAppetit.com's “Out of the Kitchen”, a glimpse into the inner workings of two successful restaurants.
 Meet the back of the house inner circle and see how face-to-face relationships keep customers coming back for more.

-- 2 1/2 lb [1.13 kg] of goat meat
+- 2 ½ lb [1.13 kg] of goat meat

-- 1/2 cup of coarse sea salt
+- ½ cup of coarse sea salt

-- 3 tablespoons of sun-dried oregano, crushed
+- 3 tablespoons of sun-dried oregano, , crushed

 - 1 tablespoon of freshly cracked pepper

-- 2 tablespoons of garlic salt (optional)
+- 2 tablespoons of garlic salt, (optional)

 - 3 tablespoons of olive oil

-- 1 large onion, sliced
+- 1 large onion, , sliced

-- 4 large ripe tomatoes, chopped
+- 4 large ripe tomatoes, , chopped

-- 4 cloves of garlic, crushed
+- 4 cloves of garlic, , crushed

-- 1/2 teaspoon of oregano
+- ½ teaspoon of oregano